DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

  ![](https://raw.githubusercontent.com/DJDevon3/Arduino/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation.jpg)

- After some customization using setCursor positioning, temp sensor buffer, and slightly improved code.
-The only sensor that is +-1% is the temp sensor.
-All the other sensors on the Feather Sense board range from wildly innacurate to somewhat innacurate in my climate zone.
+My custom sketck uses setCursor positioning, temp sensor buffer, and slightly improved code.
+There are 5 different temperature ranges which change the temp font color.
+If all you want is a basic indoor temp monitor then this is likely the one you'll want to run instead of the sensor demo.
+The code is slightly more advanced than the demo but highly customizable if you aren't a beginner.

   ![](https://github.com/DJDevon3/Arduino/blob/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation_Humidity.jpg)